-Data overwriting generally occurs in a computer when you have some lost files, but keep storing new data into the computer.
+Data overwriting generally occurs in a computer when you have some lost files but keep storing new data on the computer.
 It can also occur if you store a new file on your computer when there is another existing file with the same name, and you "replace" the old with the new.

 How do you then recover overwritten excel files on your Windows computer system?
 This is why this article has been written for you.
-You will learn how to recover overwritten Excel files from temporary files, previous versions of excel, and finally, with the use of a professional recovery tool called Recoverit Data Recovery.
+You will learn how to recover overwritten Excel files from temporary files, previous versions of Excel, and finally, a professional recovery tool called Recoverit Excel File Recovery.

 How to Recover Overwritten Excel File in Windows 11/10/8/7

-You can use any of the solutions below to recover overwritten excel files if you are using Windows 10, 8, or 7.
-Some steps may vary for each version of Windows but you will get the gist of it.
+You can use any of the solutions below to recover overwritten excel files using Windows 10, 8, or 7.
+Some steps may vary for each version of Windows, but you will get its gist.

-Solution 1: Recover Excel Files that are Overwritten from Temporary Files
+Solution 1: Recover Overwritten Excel Files from Temporary Files

-- On Windows 8 and 10, navigate to the temporary files by following this path:
+- On Windows 8, 10, or 11, navigate to the temporary files by following this path:

 - On Windows 7 follow this path to get to the temporary files:

-- Alternatively, use the Office feature for recovering unsaved files from temporary files.
-Start by opening your Excel and selecting, "File".
+- Start by opening your Excel and selecting "File".

 - Decide to "Manage Workbook" after choosing the "Info" tab located on the left end.

 - Next, choose the file in question and click to "Open" it.

 - Finally, recover the overwritten file by selecting "Save As" and completing the process.